bancey/generator-spigot/README.md

 `npm install -g generator-spigot`

-Or you can install it via the Yeoman CLI run `yo`
+Or you can install it via the Yeoman CLI, run `yo` and select `Install a Generator`

 ## Contribution